 Their sample made no attempt to be representative of the average woman in the population.
 Their approach involved selecting women who thought they had orgasms from intercourse.
 The objective was political rather than scientific.
 The implication was that if it can be shown that one woman thinks she has an orgasm from intercourse then every woman can be convinced that she should orgasm from intercourse.
 These findings were popular because they promoted intercourse as a means of pleasuring women.

 Sex research is not considered a priority in our society.
-Women themselves have little interest in sexual matters.
+Women themselves have little knowledge of sexual matters.
 Women’s willingness to cooperate with men’s desire for intercourse has always been core to men’s motivation to research sexuality.
 For political reasons, men want to establish that women can enjoy (now defined by orgasm) intercourse just as men do.
 So any research that supports intercourse as a means of providing female orgasm is promoted.
 Any research that contradicts that belief is ignored.

-We need to be aroused in our mind before we are motivated to embark on the mental and physical effort of trying to achieve orgasm.
-The quality of the orgasm we have, the level of sexual satisfaction, is primarily linked to the effectiveness of the erotic stimuli that cause our mental arousal.
-Without any psychological aspect, we have no conscious awareness of pleasure.
-Men also experience this effect sometimes.
-If a man ejaculates then he must have had an orgasm because orgasm is the trigger for ejaculation.
-But there was no accompanying psychological pleasure.
+Orgasm only lasts a few seconds.
+Sexual pleasure revolves around erotic turn-ons and what happens in the mind.
+The quality of the orgasm we have, our sexual satisfaction, is primarily linked to the effectiveness of the erotic stimuli that cause our mental arousal.
+Without the psychological aspects of orgasm, we have no conscious awareness of pleasure.
+For example, if a man ejaculates then he must have had an orgasm because orgasm is the trigger for ejaculation.
+But there may be no accompanying psychological pleasure.

 Women, on the other hand, can become physically aroused (increased blood flow in the reproductive organs) without becoming psychologically aroused even in the slightest.
 (Robert Weiss 2014)